 A chronic and progressive movement/nervous system disorder that affects movement.
 Characterized by tremors, limb stiffness, and/or impaired balance and coordination.

 A prosthesis used in amputations or congenital absences that occur below the ankle.

 A prosthesis used for amputations or congenital absences that occur below the wrist.

 Partial Mastectomy Prosthesis (PMP)

-For partial surgical removal or congenital absence of the breast.
+Partial surgical removal or congenital absence of the breast.

-The practice of providing services related to the design, manufacture, modification and fit of shoes and foot orthoses to alleviate foot problems caused by disease, congenital defect, overuse or injury.
+The practice of providing services related to the design, manufacture, modification and fit of shoes and foot orthoses for children and infants to alleviate foot problems caused by disease, congenital defect, overuse or injury.

 Pes (Talipes) Valgus

 An acquired deformity where the weight is borne on the inner border of the foot and the sole is turned outward, giving a flat foot presentation.

 Pes (Talipes) Varus